Khushi2405/Hand-Gesture-Recognition/README.md

 See the [Getting Started Guide](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/index.html) for full steps to configure and use ESP-IDF to build projects.

+## Script Overview

+This project script facilitates hand gesture recognition using IMU (Inertial Measurement Unit) data collected from an ESP32 microcontroller.
+Below is a concise breakdown of its core functionality:

+1. **Serial Communication Setup**
+   - Establishes a connection with the ESP32 via a specified serial port to receive IMU sensor data (accelerometer and gyroscope).

+2. **Data Collection**
+   - Captures IMU data for predefined gestures and logs it into CSV files for further analysis and training.

+3. **Data Preprocessing**
+   - Normalizes IMU readings using mean and standard deviation.
+   - Extracts statistical features (mean, standard deviation, min, max) for each sensor axis.

+4. **Gesture Prediction**
+   - Utilizes a pre-trained Support Vector Machine (SVM) model to classify gestures.
+   - Implements a confidence-based threshold to label uncertain predictions as "undetected."

+5. **Model Training**
+   - A separate script is provided to train the SVM model using combined and preprocessed gesture data.

+This system ensures reliable gesture recognition while enabling data logging for training and performance evaluation.

 ## 📊 Visualization Example

 The `svm.ipynb` notebook generates a confusion matrix for gesture classification with 100 % accuracy: